Lending Club Review: A Leading Peer To Peer Lending Network

 A lot of people also wonder why anyone would think they can do a better job than a bank with regards to screening borrowers, so why trust the borrowers?
 Well, some good borrowers may decide to try P2P lending because of the convenience.
 I’d consider myself to be someone with excellent credit who’d try to get a loan this way… But yes, it’s something that deserves some study and understanding before you get into it full tilt.

-Some positive points and developments were made in this article on P2P lending in recent days.
+Some positive points and developments were made on P2P lending in recent days.

 It seems to me that the most obvious investment to compare to P2P lending would not be stocks or CDs or treasuries but corporate and municipal bonds.
 This seems a fairer comparison since in each of these cases you are talking about lending money to “someone” be it a person, a municipality or a corporation, and in each of these cases the higher the credit rating of the borrower the higher your return.
 AAA bonds carry lower yields than junk bonds much like the interest you get when lending to people with higher or lower credit ratings.
 I mean of course individual bonds rather than bond funds since we are talking about a specific loan with specific interest rate and the promise to return the debt at maturity.
 Bond funds are slightly different animals since they aren’t fixed income investments.